cursusdb/cursusdb/readme.md

 ```

 ## Status codes
+A CursusDB status code is a numerical value assigned to a specific message.
+The numerical values are used as a shorthand to the actual message.
+They are grouped by
+- ``Other`` signals, shutdowns,etc
+- ``Authentication / Authorization`` cluster and node auth
+- ``Document & CDQL`` document and query language related

+#### Other
 - ``-1`` Received signal (with signal) -1 is just for the system it doesn't mean error in CursusDB's case.
 #### Authentication / Authorization
 - ``0`` Authentication successful.